 Reading for sure improves reading concentration.
 When children regularly sit and practice concentrating on a story, they develop the ability to do it over a longer period of time.

 What requires understanding most is that when children are reading a book they are actually practicing using their memory.
 To understand the story, they need to remember the names of the characters, their background, inspiration, history, and personality traits as well as the various plots and sub-plots that weave the larger story together.

 If a child has read a book and has already predicted what might happen or who might be responsible for a mystery, the child has experienced how reading can challenge critical thinking skills.
 Not to mention the child of the analytical skills needs to plot, compose, develop character, and critique stories.

 When they read, their brain translates words into pictures.
-They are portraying not only how the scenes look like, but also how the characters feel.
+They are portraying not only how the scenes look, but also how the characters feel.
 They associate these images with their own experiences and ask themselves how they would feel in a similar situation.
-These facts of reading improve imagination skills to a great extent.
+These facts about reading improve imagination skills to a great extent.

 Reading well is fundamental to developing a good self-image.
 Poor readers often have less opinion about themselves and their skills than their literary classmates.
 This can lead to isolation, discourage children from learning altogether, and, as a result, they suffer from behavioral problems.